copperdragongames/copperdragonhoard/README.md

 In these initial stages, Copper Dragon's Hoard is just a collection of homebrew magic items, but as I learn more about addon development for Foundry, I plan to add additional features - scenes, NPCs, rollable tables, and more.

-For more information, including links to my Patreon page, YouTube channel, and DriveThruRPG products, visit www.copperdragongames.com.
+For more information, including links to my Patreon, YouTube channel, Twitch channel, and DriveThruRPG products, visit www.copperdragongames.com.

 Enjoy looting the hoard!